 So, I thought I would share our “homeschool room,” which is actually a series of spaces scattered throughout the house.

 This bookshelf is located in our bedroom.
-The top shelf contains “mommy books” and office supplies.
-The second shelf contains our homeschool “curriculum” (which I’ll share about soon).
-It also houses our dry-erase markers/wipes.
-I have repurposed some of their old shoe boxes to hold things like art supplies, learning games, etc. I also have flash cards, kid-song cd’s etc.
+The top shelf contains our homeschool “curriculum” (which I’ll share about soon).
+It also houses our dry-erase markers/wipes, etc. I have repurposed some old shoe boxes to hold things like art supplies, learning games, etc. I also have flash cards, kid-song cd’s etc.